-Get ready for all the National Day fun with our guide to what SG55 will look like this year.
+Get ready for all the National Day fun with our guide to what SG57 and the NDP will look like this year!

-National Day 2020 in Singapore, SG55, is edging closer (the earth-shattering noise of the jet fighters buzzing over town has probably been a hint!).
-So what can you expect for the celebrations while we’re still in the grips of a pandemic?
-Well, for starters, to ensure social distancing, this year’s National Day will focus more on us celebrating in our own homes.
-Yes, there will be a parade.
-But rather than being in one central location (the floating platform at Marina Bay), parade segments will be moving to the heartlands.
-And everything will also be streamed live on both TV and online.
+National Day 2022 in Singapore, SG57, is edging closer (the earth-shattering noise of the jet fighters buzzing over town has probably been a hint!).
+So what can you expect for the celebrations while we’re slowly working our way out of the pandemic?
+Well, for starters, there’s the return of the usual large-scale celebration, which will be held at The Float @ Marina Bay.
+And of course, everything will also be streamed live on both TV and online.
 What else is happening, you ask?
 Read on!

-Here’s to a happy – if slightly different – National Day this year.
+Here’s to a happy and exciting National Day this year.
 Majulah Singapura!